sgryzko/TransactionSorter/README.md

 To test: Run the unit tests in the UnitTests project

+See Github for latest code: https://github.com/sgryzko/TransactionSorter

-Upcoming fixes and development: See https://github.com/sgryzko/TransactionSorter/issues
+Upcoming fixes and features: See https://github.com/sgryzko/TransactionSorter/issues